Street lighting improvements

 We’re providing new energy efficient light emitting diode (LED) lighting across the city.

-Installation of new LED lighting has now started in Portslade.
+Installation work is currently progressing in Hove.
 View our recent progress by roads

 Benefits of LED lighting